plocher/EagleTools/cam/README.md

 CAM files for use with EagleCAD
 ===============================
 These CAM jobs create the files needed to have a PCB created.
-These files, zipped together, are the only files you need to have a PCB made at nearly any fab house.
+ When run as a CAM Processor job in EAGLE-CAD, they will produce a set of files that, when zipped together, are everything you need to have a PCB made at nearly any fab house.

   * SPCoast-gerb274x-PanelSilk.cam